adibshalekeen/fydp/server/User_Interface/README.md

 pip3 install pexpect bluetooth
 ```
 * pexpect - Used for CLI command sending and receiving
-* bluetooth - Used for BT device discovery, could also use bluetoothctl built in but this is easier to process
+* bluetooth - Used for BT device discovery but could also use bluetoothctl built in but this is easier to process